EddieTrey/CMPINF0010-Final-Project/Important Notes.md

 - pipwin install gdal
 - pipwin install fiona
 - pip install geopandas
-pipwin is a complementary tool for pip on Windows. pipwin installs unofficial python package binaries for windows provided by Christoph Gohlke.
+- pipwin is a complementary tool for pip on Windows. pipwin installs unofficial python package binaries for windows provided by Christoph Gohlke.
 Some packages run better and faster than official ones.

+#### Further Assistance
+- If you have any issues, please contact edy6@pitt.edu